 Here’s a great guest post Mr. Arnaud wrote on 5 traits of great character.

-With me teaching youth soccer players for a living & him coaching pro soccer players for living the topic is important to us.
+With me teaching youth soccer players for a living & him coaching a MLS pro team, the topic is important to us.

 Technology was brought up, as we both see how many kids are being taught the wrong things via media.